 One such area was known as the Ngo Island.
 It was a collection of tents promoting a number of issues.
 From climate awareness, autism, the LGBTQ community even breast cancer awareness.
 While there to collect the stamps in this area we got into some really interesting in-depth discussions with the LGBTQ community members present.
-They talked a bit about Hungary and why they were there.
-Hungary is still quite a conservative country and their tolerance to this community has waxed and waned through the countries history.
+They talked a bit about Hungry and why they were there.
+Hungry is still quite a conservative country and their tolerance to this community has waxed and waned through the countries history.
 At current there has been strong views not in favor of the community, particularly Transgender and non-binary peoples.
-Though Hungary itself no longer has compulsory sterilization for transgender people their neighboring countries still require it.
+Though Hungry itself no longer has compulsory sterilization for transgender people their neighboring countries still require it.

-In Hungary the classification for whether you can legally change your gender has become harder in recent time to what it was ten years ago due to changes in political views in power.
+In Hungry the classification for whether you can legally change your gender has become harder in recent time to what it was ten years ago due to changes in political views in power.
 Along with most countries in Europe a mental health certificate has to be gained before identity documents can be changed. this perpetuates the false stigma that transgender is a mental illness.
 Later in the week we ended up walking in on a talk about transgender rights with some Hungarian locals who talked more about this and their own personal experiences.
 They wanted to see it become easier to change genders without having to have mandatory mental well-being tests and basically be able to have an ID card that matched the person they were.
 They didn’t want the frustration of having to explain why their drivers license shows a man when clearly they were a woman and vise versa.
 It was really interesting talking and listening to these people about their views, struggles and learning more about the community as a whole.
 I learnt a great deal about the day to day struggles of the transgender community in Europe.
 Their aim at the festival was awareness and education, they were there to answer peoples questions and were overwhelmed with the positivity they had received.
 It was heartening to see so many people come and sit down to learn and chat.

 After our deep and meaningful chats over the afternoon we headed back to the main stage to watch Franz Ferdinand play and hear Jane Goodall speak.
 What an intermission!
 I felt exceedingly privileged to be present for Jane Goodall’s short speech, in which she brought a good proportion of the crowd including myself and Royce to tears.
 She spoke about her life and how she ended up working with chimpanzees in Africa, that it was her mothers encouragement to do what she believed in that meant she got on that plane and left for Tanzania.
 She spoke about the similarities with ourselves and the animal kingdom and her current project that has her touring Europe at present to promote climate change awareness and our need to act.
 Jane believes the way to save chimpanzees and the number of other endangered species is to save the rain-forests and therefore to protect our climate because we are all linked and if you help one you help the other.
 We are all part of nature and if we can put balance back to nature then nature can figure the rest out.
 Jane said she was inspired by so many young people standing up against big corporates and governments to make a stand for our future and the future of our planet.